pventon/ICAO-F15-Parser/Readme.md

 </code></pre>
 <pre><code>
 # Instantiate an Extracted Route Record instance, the parser 'output' will be stored
 # in this class.
-Multi-threaded applications should also instaniate this class for each thread.
+Multi-threaded applications should also instantiate this class for each thread.
 ers = ExtractedRouteSequence()
 </code></pre>
 <pre><code>